-New York City, NY — In an ugly display of retaliation against immigration activists who illegally placed a banner on the Statue of Liberty which read ‘Refugees Welcome‘ Tuesday afternoon, a self-proclaimed group of “patriots” known as APART (Armed Patriots Against Radical Terrorists), took it upon themselves to hang their own banner on Lady Liberty reading ‘GTFO‘ (acronym for Get the F*ck Out) early Wednesday morning.
+New York City, NY — In an ugly display of retaliation against immigration activists who illegally placed a banner on the Statue of Liberty which read ‘Refugees Welcome‘ Tuesday afternoon, a self-proclaimed group of “patriots” known as APART (Armed Patriots Against Radical Terrorists), took it upon themselves to hang their banner on Lady Liberty reading ‘GTFO‘ (an acronym for Get the F*ck Out) early Wednesday morning.

-APART members Rob Remus, John Lanza, Del Wilkes and Jason Dant, all scaled the Statue of Liberty in the pre-dawn hours to avoid detection.
+APART members Rob Remus, John Lanza, Del Wilkes, and Jason Dant scaled the Statue of Liberty in the pre-dawn hours to avoid detection.
 The banner was hung at approximately 4:30 am.
 It was up for nearly three hours until the National Parks Service tore it down just before 8 am.

 The group said the sign was put up in direct response to the “cowards” who put up the ‘Refugees Welcome’ sign.

 APART’s founder/leader Rob Remus said he wanted to make a bold statement to all the “bleeding hearts who want open borders.”

 “This is personal to me,” said Remus, “we are at a crucial point in history.
 Like President Trump says, it’s time for America first.
 We have nothing against legal immigration; the unvetted refugees and illegal aliens need to go.”

 APART first made national headlines in 2015 after the militia conducted a pre-dawn raid against what they believed to be a “terrorist training camp” run by the Islamic activist group Muslims of America (MOA).
 After a tense 10-hour standoff, the rag-tag group of mercenaries was ordered to stand down after authorities threatened the group with felony weapons and trespassing charges, a move that angered many in the patriot community and generated an outpouring of support for Rob and his gang of vigilante mountain men.